boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+6. Drag your preferred table or view from the left pane from the data design view, then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-7. Click the `Properties` button in the configuration panel, property pane opens.
+7. Click the `Properties` button in the configuration panel, and the property pane opens.

 ![Designer properties](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)